 By the time of Jesus, the area of the Gehenna valley had become incredibly offensive.
-Fires were kept burning in the valley day and night (which is where the phrase "unquenchable fire of hell" is drawn from, Matthew 3:12 and Luke 3:17) in order to consume what was thrown in it.
-Jesus referred to this "fire of Gehenna" in his Sermon on the Mount when he taught about the ultimate consequences of putting others down (Matthew 5:22).
+Fires were kept burning in the valley day and night (which is where the phrase "unquenchable fire of hell" is drawn from) in order to consume what was thrown in it.
+Jesus referred to this "fire of Gehenna" in his Sermon on the Mount when he taught about the ultimate consequences of putting others down.

 An ever-burning hell, with the express purpose of torturing forever those humans who refuse to repent, does not exist.
 God's plan is to bring back to life, in a future resurrection, the countless billions who never had a full chance to understand the gospel.
 It is at that time that their minds will be opened.
 They will be made to understand to truth and then given their first real opportunity to live forever.